experientials/zishell/README.rst

 other directories are considered to be on the host.
 For an ESP based board you can only reference its directory by using the board name e.g. /pyboard etc..

-NOTE: rshell requires a fairly recent version of the MicroPython firmware, specifically one which contains the ubinascii.unhexlify command which was added May 19, 2015 (v1.4.3-28-ga3a14b9 or newer).
+NOTE: zishell requires a fairly recent version of the MicroPython firmware, specifically one which contains the ubinascii.unhexlify command which was added May 19, 2015 (v1.4.3-28-ga3a14b9 or newer).